Play therapy: Application of electronic games

 The prevalence and popularity of video games in recent years has created a wealth of psychological studies centred around them.
 While the bulk of those studies have covered video game violence and addiction, some mental health practitioners in the West, are becoming interested in including such games as therapeutic tools.
 These are by definition "directive" tools since they are internally governed by algorithms.
-Since the introduction of electronic media into popular Western culture, the nature of games has become "increasingly complex, diverse, realistic, and social in nature."
+Since the introduction of electronic media into popular Western culture, the nature of games has become more diverse, complex, realistic and social.
 The commonalities between electronic and traditional play (such as providing a safe space to work through strong emotions) infer similar benefits.
 Video games have been broken into two categories: "serious" games, or games developed specifically for health or learning reasons, and "off-the-shelf" games, or games without a clinical focus that may be re-purposed for a clinical setting.
 Use of electronic games by clinicians is a new practice, and unknown risks as well as benefits may arise as the practice becomes more mainstream.